rumpkernel/rumprun-packages/erlang/README.md

 ```

-And start a local empd, so that you can talk to the remote (rumprun) node.
+And start a local epmd, so that you can talk to the remote (rumprun) node.

 ```
 erlpmd_ctl:start().